Melanie Samuel, Ph.D.

 - Summa Cum Laude, Biochemistry and Microbiology

-- BA from the University of Idaho
+- BA from The University of Idaho

 - Moscow, United States